 The club strongly recommends that each blind or partially sighted supporter attending a match should be accompanied by a person who is fully able to support their needs in an emergency.

-Guide Dogs are allowed into the stadium but the club insist that supporters with guide dogs contact the club before the match so that we can discuss with them access to the ground, facilities inside the ground and the welfare of the guide dog before, during and after the match.
+Guide Dogs are allowed into the stadium but the club insist that supporters with guide dogs contact Supporter Services before the match so that we can discuss with them access to the ground, facilities inside the ground and the welfare of the guide dog before, during and after the match.

 FACILITIES FOR SUPPORTERS WITH LIMITED MOBILITY

 The club recognise that there are considerable numbers of people in the community who use wheelchairs mainly for outdoor mobility purposes but are not necessarily permanent wheelchair users.
 There are also many people with limited mobility who may wish to watch a match.